sbt/sbt/src/sphinx/Detailed-Topics/Best-Practices.rst

 generated files.
 Any generated files that are specific to a Scala version should go in ``crossTarget`` for efficient cross-building.

-For generating sources and resources, see :ref:`the faq entry <generate-sources-resources>`.
+For generating sources and resources, see :doc:`/Howto/generatefiles`.

 Don't hard code
 ~~~~~~~~~~~~~~~